How do I sign up for the course?

-You can park at a metro station and then metro to the Union station.
-From there it is a 6-8 minute walk to Capitol Hill.
-You can park at Union Station for approximately $20.
-You can also take a taxi or Uber to Capitol Hill.
+During Capitol Hill Day, the duty location will not be Ft McNair, but Capitol Hill.
+Therefore, local area students must arrange their own transportation to the Capitol.
+Local are students can park at a metro station and then metro to the Union station; from there it is a 6–8-minute walk to Capitol Hill.
+Students can also drive their POVs and park at Union Station for approximately $20.
+Students can also drive their POVs to Ft McNair and take a taxi or Uber from Ft McNair to Capitol Hill.

 What is the best airport to use?

-The best airport to use is Ronald Reagan Washington National Airport (DCA).
+Ronald Reagan Washington National Airport (DCA) is the most convenient airport.
 DCA has an adjacent Metro stop.
 Alternative airports are Dulles International Airport (IAD) and Baltimore Washington International (BWI).

 Is there transportation available from the airport?

-If you are local and driving to NDU, there is free parking at Lincoln Hall, building 64.
-The hotel has paid parking.
+If you are local and driving to NDU, there is free parking at Lincoln Hall, Building 64.
+If you are staying at the hotel, there is paid parking at the hotel.
 Other options for transportation around DC are the Washington Metro, Car 2 Go, Uber, Lyft, and DC Bike Share; a rental car is not required.

 From Dulles Airport (IAD) to Hyatt House Washington, D.C. – The Wharf, the cost is approximately $95, from Baltimore Washington International Airport (BWI), the cost is approximately $60, and from Reagan National Airport (DCA) approximately $18.
-Uber may be a more affordable option.
+Uber cost will vary.

 Can I have a rental car?